-6.3.1 SPECIFICATIONS FOR GPS STATIC BASELINE SURVEYS
+5.5.3 SPECIFICATIONS FOR GPS STATIC BASELINE SURVEYS

-The accuracy requirements for a vertical-reference surface were discussed in §1.3.
-Since this accuracy will not be better than the accuracy with which geodetic heights are attached to benchmarks, we will start with the specification in §1.3:
+The accuracy requirements for a vertical-reference surface were discussed in §5.3.
+Since this accuracy will not be better than the accuracy with which geodetic heights are attached to benchmarks, we will start with the specification in §5.3:

-Recommendation ??: Geodetic heights should be established at Chart Datum stations with an accuracy of 10 cm, at the 95% confidence level.
-For selected critical areas, this should be improved to 3 cm at the 95% confidence level.
+Recommendation 30: Geodetic heights should be established at Chart Datum stations with an accuracy of 10 cm, at the 95% confidence level.